Logende/GraphQLQueryNameConsistency/README.md

 Different attempts on fine-tuning have been made (see `finetuning` folder).
 The most successful attempt was fine-tuning base-T5 using the custom dataset.

+Evaluation of the models is also contained in that folder.